aitoss/HacktoberFest2k19/README.md

 there should be a training session for hactoberfest.

-the training session should start with basic topics mainly for FE's.
+The training session should start with basic topics mainly for FE's.